 I wasn’t sure how I was going to contain the overspray and that is a huge concern.

-So I proceeded to hand prime the armoire in my bedroom and it took 5 HOURS of unpleasant time I can’t get back.
+Because of my initial FEAR, I proceeded to hand prime the armoire in my bedroom and it took 5 HOURS of unpleasant time I can’t get back.

 I was so upset that I’d started this project and worried I couldn’t finish it.